OpenHistoricalDataMap/OHDMConverter/Readme.md

 <br><br>

-# Import OSM file to the intermediate database
+# Import OSM file to the intermediate schema
 <details><summary>Use of individual scripts</summary>

 ## Preprocess
-The 2 databases need the [map features](https://wiki.openstreetmap.org/wiki/Map_features) as a reference table.
+The 2 schemas need the [map features](https://wiki.openstreetmap.org/wiki/Map_features) as a reference table.
 The [01preprocess.sql](https://github.com/OpenHistoricalDataMap/OHDMConverter/blob/SteSad/osm2inter/01preprocess.sql) realizes this and also creates the schema "inter".

 You can find the 01preprocess.sql script in the osm2inter folder after clone this repository and run with:
 ```